Kitware/QuickView/docs/setup/for_end_users.md

    ```
    xattr -d com.apple.quarantine <your_filename>.dmg
    ```
-   Explanation: in order to facilitate frequent iterations between our developers on the software and science sides, disk images are built and made public using GitHub's automated release process rather than being manually built and then signed at Kitware.
+   Explanation: In order to facilitate frequent iterations between our developers on the software and science sides, disk images are built and made public using GitHub's automated release process rather than being manually built and then signed at Kitware.